 - Lure of criminal behavior enabled by digital networks and the anonymity of the dark web

 - Loss of identity driven by information overload and/or obsession with fame

 Social media and internet horror movies started appearing in the mid 90s and this list explores the whole cannon of the subgenre.

 If you remember the TV series To Catch a Predator, it involved a scheme whereby unwitting pedophiles chatted up what they thought were underage girls online and came to meet them, only to be confronted by a male adult who was taping them for national television.
 Hard Candy is like that, except it’s an actual 14-year-old girl doing the fishing.
-Hayley (Elliot Page) is a charming and intelligent young girl who lures 32-year-old Jeff (Patrick Wilson) by chatting with him online for three weeks until they agree to meet at a coffee shop.
+Hayley (Elliot Page) is a charming and precocious young girl who lures 32-year-old Jeff (Patrick Wilson) by chatting with him online for three weeks until they agree to meet at a coffee shop.
 Jeff takes her home, drinks a spiked beverage Hayley has prepared, and wakes up tied to a wheelchair.
-Hayley tells him that she’s going to castrate him on camera as punishment for his sickness—she’s been testing him through multiple online personas, and Jeff only responded to girls who were under 18.
+Hayley tells him that she’s going to castrate him on camera as punishment for his pedophilia—she’s been testing him through multiple online personas, and Jeff only responded to girls who were under 18.
 From there, the plot only gets more twisted and terrifying.

 Emma (Ashley Benson) is a young and beautiful graduate student who has recently moved from the Midwest to New York City to clear her mind after breaking up with her boyfriend.
 But she will find no peace in the big city, either—an anonymous stalker hacks into all her digital devices and keeps her under constant surveillance.
 What’s even more torturous is that she can’t be sure whether or not the new man she’s met at school who promises to protect her from the stalker is actually the stalker himself.